MoutPessemier/Flight-n-Bite/README.md

    - Password: Piloot123!

 ## Weather not available?
-The Weather API has an limit of 100 request per day
+The Weather API has a limit of 100 request per day

 If the weather API credentials are expired:
 1. Visit: https://www.meteomatics.com/en/eshop/